FK Sloga Stari Bar

 Fudbalski klub Sloga Stari Bar is a Montenegrin football club based in the town of Stari Bar, near Bar.
-They currently compete in the Montenegrin Third League - South.
+They currently compete in the Montenegrin Third League – South.

 History

 FK Sloga was founded in 1926, as FK Orao (Eagle), in Stari Bar (the Old town of Bar).

-In the first decades (1926-1941), FK Orao played mostly exhibition matches, with the popular local rivalry with FK Mornar (at that time named as JSK Crnojević), with a few seasons in the Montenegrin Football Championship (1922-1940).
+In the first decades (1926–1941), FK Orao played mostly exhibition matches, with the popular local rivalry with FK Mornar (at that time named as JSK Crnojević), with a few seasons in the Montenegrin Football Championship (1922-1940).

-From 1946 until now, under the new name - Sloga, the club played only in the lowest-rank competition.
-In the period between1961-1968, FK Sloga played in the Fourth League - South.
+From 1946 until now, under the new name – Sloga, the club played only in the lowest-rank competition.
+In the period between1961-1968, FK Sloga played in the Fourth League – South.
 In 1968, the club was dissolved, but it was refounded in 1984.
 After that, FK Sloga continued to play in the Fourth League.

 Since 2006, Sloga is a member of the Montenegrin Third League.
 As a finalist of the Southern Region Cup, FK Sloga played in the Montenegrin Cup seasons 2008–09, 2009–10, 2015–16 and 2016–17.

+In August 2022 Boris Djurasic became the new chairman of the club.
+During the 22–23 season all of the league as well as friendly matches were televised on Jadran TV.
+The board hired a former international player and fan favorite Igor Burzanović as the head coach.